Reviewed by Jonathan Loomes-Vrdoljak

 David is a 16 year old male who has presented to A&E with a gradual onset of severe left sided testicular pain radiating to the abdomen for the past four days.
 On examination has a swollen, tender, hot and erythematous left scrotum.

-What important questions would you ask to differentiate this Davids presentation from Stephens to make a diagnosis?
+What important questions would you ask to differentiate David's presentation from Stephen's to make a diagnosis?

 History of testicular cancer